zegilooo/node-rest-backbone/README.md

 Configuration
 -------------

-Environment specific configuration parameters are stored in config.js
+Environment specific configuration parameters are stored in JSON files located in the config directory.
+Look at config/default.json.example.

 Security
 --------